Angxers2/Unihub/README.md

 - Bug Fixes

 ## Bugs
 - Jump Power Does Not Work On Respawn (Re-Execute Script In Misc Tab)

+## Legacy Versions
+If you want to use older versions of universal hub refer to https://github.com/Angxers2/Unihub-Legacy-Versions

 ## Supported Games